nodejs/node/GOVERNANCE.md

 by the CTC by logging a GitHub issue.
 Any Collaborator, CTC member, or the moderator can bring the issue to the CTC's attention by applying the `ctc-review` label.
-If consensus-seeking among CTC members fails for a particular issue, it mae be added to the CTC meeting agenda by adding the `ctc-agenda` label.
+If consensus-seeking among CTC members fails for a particular issue, it may be added to the CTC meeting agenda by adding the `ctc-agenda` label.

 Prior to each CTC meeting, the moderator will share the agenda with